-Sir Christopher John Chataway was the first winner of the award, back in 1954.
+Sir Christopher John Chataway was the first winner of the award back in 1954.
 This came following a Gold Medal in the ‘3 Miles’ event at the 1954 Commonwealth Games.

-Bobby Moore was the first footballer to win the award in 1966, being an integral part of the first and only England football team to win a major honour clearly helped his chances.
+Bobby Moore was the first footballer to win the award in 1966; being an integral part of the first and only England football team to win a major honour clearly helped his chances.

-Since inception, 18 SPOTY winners have come from Athletics world, and only five winners have been footballers.
+Since its inception, 18 SPOTY winners have come from the Athletics world, and only five winners have been footballers.

-Looking through the list of winners, there does seem to be specific visible trends.
+Looking through the list of winners, there seem to be specific visible trends.
 Being part of a successful team or event can undoubtedly increase your chances.

 Tips for Sports Personality of the Year

 The BBC Sports Team of the Year Award is also presented on the night.
-The current holders are the England Cricket team.
+The current holders are the England National football team.
 Unlike the main award, it’s not decided by public vote.